CAU-LEI/AIGP.github.io/aigp.md

 #### Candidate Group Prediction

-ABGP software, combined with the actual breeding field requirements, has added candidate group prediction and ranking work.
+AIGP software, combined with the actual breeding field requirements, has added candidate group prediction and ranking work.
 After the reference group population has been evaluated for prediction accuracy, a file with the suffix `.m` will be generated.
 At this point, you can use the weights trained in the reference group to predict the candidate group.
 At this time, `--geno` should be followed by the path to the candidate group's genotype file, and `--model_path` should specify the model parameter file trained with the reference group.

 #### Feature Importance Analysis